 The first thing we do in these situations is turn up the volume so that the headphones can overpower the ambient noise, but this should never be the solution, as loud volume can very easily damage your hearing.

 But you don’t want to buy just any headphones with active noise canceling.
 Regardless of the price range you have in mind, you should always aim for the best of the best, and that’s what this guide is here to provide.

 - ANC lowers audio quality

 Generally speaking, ANC is not a budget-friendly feature.
-So when budget-friendly devices try to implement it, the end product is oftentimes not worth it.
+So when budget-friendly devices try to implement it, the end product is often not worth it.

 The ANC offered here is an unequivocal improvement over the ANC found in other headphones around the $60 price point.
 This gives the Q20 Hybrid a competitive edge over its competition, but this alone wouldn’t be enough to convince us to showcase it in this guide.

 However, the Soundcore Life Q20 Hybrid has a lot going for it, even if we look past the above-average ANC.

 For starters, it’s packing 30 hours of battery life with the ANC turned on.
 With this feature turned off, you’re looking at 40 hours of battery life.
 And considering how only 5 minutes of charging is enough to net you 4 hours of playtime, you won’t ever have to wait long for the battery to recharge.